-I love this place!
-Stalls crammed together and loaded with fresh food – mountains of seasonal produce including strawberries, mulberries and tomatoes at crazy low prices to us Europeans. €1 a kilo!
-Prices are marked on chalk boards stuck in the mounds and we found vendors to have charged us honestly.
+I loved this place!
+Stalls crammed together and loaded with fresh food – mountains of seasonal produce including strawberries, mulberries, and tomatoes at crazy low prices to us Europeans. €1 a kilo!
+Chalkboards stuck in the mounds of produce display the prices.
+We found vendors to have charged us honestly.

-The market is crowded and gaps between stalls are small.
-Often someone will try to get a scooter or a van down amongst the pedestrians to much scolding from the locals when they cause a blockage.
-We saw a delivery van piled high with boxes of produce, catch on the fabric shade of a stall; disaster was averted with the use of a broomstick, a bit of forward and back and not too much shouting.
+The market can get crowded and the gaps between stalls are small.
+Often someone will try to drive a scooter or a van through the pedestrians to much scolding from the locals when they cause a blockage.
+We saw a delivery van piled high with boxes of produce, catch on the fabric shade of a stall.
+A disaster was averted with the help of a broomstick, a bit of forward and back shuffling, and not too much shouting.

 The stalls surround a covered structure, inside which is the fish market.
 Counters displayed a large choice of freshly caught seafood, including tuna.
-Surrounding this are stalls of butcher shops (sheep’s head anyone?) and more veggie stalls as well as dried goods; the smell from the spices is divine.
-Back outside are household goods, toys and crockery.
+Surrounding this are stalls of butcher shops (sheep’s head anyone?), more veggie stalls as well as dried goods vendors.
+The smell from the spices is divine.
+Back outside are household goods, toys, and crockery.

-The main tourist attraction in Monastir is the solid looking ribat, an Islamic defensive structure built in 796, the oldest in the Magreb area of Africa.
-It’s incredibly well preserved and inside you can wander with abandon through rooms and corridors on several levels, linked by time-worn steps.
-It’s probably a health and safety officer’s worst nightmare that tourists can wander so freely over such uneven surfaces, but great for us to be able to roam where we liked with a bit of care as to where you step.
-Up the narrow, winding stair of the tower there are great views across the marina and town.
-The tower was used to exchange messages with neighbouring ribats.
-There’s a small museum containing relics from the Islamic faith.
+The main tourist attraction in Monastir is the solid-looking ribat, an Islamic defensive structure built in 796, the oldest in the Maghreb area of Africa.
+Its thick, well-preserved walls surround an open courtyard.
+Inside we wandered with abandon through rooms and corridors on several levels, linked by time-worn steps.
+I imagine a health and safety officer would have nightmares given that tourists can wander so freely over such uneven surfaces.
+However, it was great for us to be able to roam where we liked with a bit of care as to where we stepped.
+Up the narrow, winding stair of the tower, there are great views across the marina and town.
+The tower allowed soldiers to exchange messages with neighbouring ribats.
+Within the walls, there is a small museum containing relics from the Islamic faith.

 Mausoleum of Habib Bourguiba

-At the end of a wide drive through the town’s cemetery is the burial site of Habib Bourguiba, a politician who became the first president of Tunisia, and was involved in the negotiations for independence from France which was granted in 1956.
+At the end of a wide drive through the town’s cemetery is the burial site of Habib Bourguiba.
+He was a politician who subsequently became the first president of Tunisia.
+One of his legacies was to negotiate for independence from France which was granted in 1956.
 He subsequently declared Tunisia a republic one year later.

-It’s a grand place with two sky piercing minarets flanking the mausoleum which is topped with a golden dome.
-Around the edge is a tile decorated, covered walkway and courtyard.
+It’s a grand place with two sky-piercing minarets flanking the mausoleum.
+Topping it is a golden dome.
+A tile decorated, covered walkway and courtyard curve around the outside.
 It’s free to visit and inside is a room displaying the president’s belongings as well as family members’ graves.
-In the centre is Bourguiba’s tomb which can be looked down on from a gallery, a grand chandelier hanging overhead.
+Bourguiba’s tomb is in the centre, with a glittering chandelier hanging overhead.
 A gallery provides a an ideal viewing platform.

-Eating out is cheap when compared to Europe, eating out in Tunisia is inexpensive.
+When compared to Europe, eating out in Tunisia is inexpensive.
 We arrived a few days before Ramadan began and if we’d realised, we’d have eaten out far more during those few days to make the most of the new foods to try being so readily available.
-Being fans of spicy food we’ve really enjoyed having food with a bit of heat to them.
-In restaurants, harissa paste is served with bread and olives as a starter.
-The paste is made from hot chillies and can vary from mild to blow your head off so best to be frugal with the first taste.
+We’re fans of spicy food and really enjoyed eating meals with some fire to them.
+Restaurants serve harissa paste with bread and olives as a starter.
+The paste is made from hot chilies, and varies from mild to blow your head off.
+So it’s best to be frugal with your first taste.

-The El Koojina restaurant had been recommended to us and it proved worthy.
+Friends recommended the El Koojina restaurant and it proved worthy.
 6TD for a huge bowl of spicy cous-cous topped with that day’s choice of meat and roasted veg.
 However, during Ramadan it was only open to collect orders that you select from the menu on it’s Facebook page.